EladBet/angular-styleguide/README.md

   - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
 My recommended pattern is `feature-type.js`.

+    *Why?*: Provides a consistent way to quickly identify components.

+    *Why?*: Provides pattern matching for any automated tasks.

   - Name controller files without the word `controller` in the file name such as avengers.js instead of avengers-controller.js.
 All other conventions still hold using a suffix of the type.

-Controllers are the most common type of component so this just saves typing and is still easily identifiable.
+    *Why?*: Controllers are the most common type of component so this just saves typing and is still easily identifiable.

-    *Why?*: Provides a consistent way to quickly identify components.

-    *Why?*: Provides pattern matching for any automated tasks.

     ```javascript